joelberkeley/spidr/tutorials/BayesianOptimization.md

 ## Combining empirical values with `Applicative`

-Let's now explore the problem of optimization with failure regions, where we'll see how the `Applicative` interface can help construct our optimization solution.
+Let's now explore the problem of optimization with failure regions.
 We'll want to modify a measure `oa` of how optimal each point is likely to be (based on the objective value data), with a measure `fa` of how likely the point is to lie within a failure region (based on the failure region data).
-Both `oa` and `fa` are empirical values, and we'll use them as `i ~> fa` etc.
+Both `oa` and `fa` are empirical values.

 Combining empirical values will be a common pattern in Bayesian optimization.
 The standard way to do this with `Morphism` values is with the two methods of the `Applicative` interface.
 The first of these lifts function application to the `Morphism` context.
 For example, we can apply the `a -> b` function in `f : i ~> (a -> b)` to the `a` value in `x : i ~> a` as `f <*> x` (which is an `i ~> b`), and we can do this before we actually have access to any `i` values.
-The second simply creates an `i ~> o` from a simple `o` value.
+The second method, `pure`, simply creates an `i ~> o` from a simple `o` value.

-There are a number of ways for us to implement our solution.
-We'll choose a relatively simple one that demonstrates the approach.
+There are a number of ways to implement the solution, but we'll choose a relatively simple one that demonstrates the approach.
 Namely, the case `fa : i ~> Acquisition` and `oa : i ~> (Acquisition -> Acquisition)`.
 We can visualise this:

 <pre>
 +---------------------------------------+